ChewingPencils/Drafts2VoodooPad/ReadMe.md

 - The path to a directory that Drafts.app will save text files
 - The path to an archive directory for processed text files
 - The name of the VoodooPad document
-- The name of the tag to add to the new VoodooPad pages
+- The name of the VoodooPad tag

 ### 2. Create [Drafts App](http://agiletortoise.com/drafts) Action